cashew-cluster/HTML-CSS-JavaScript-Coursera/README.md

 # Web-Dev-Coursera
-HTML, CSS, and JavaScript for Web Developers (repository for course)
+HTML, CSS, and JavaScript for Web Developers